All Episodes

 And then a transcript of questioning from Anderson Cooper to Trump is published here.

-And so when he doesn't know, he relies on his instincts and his instincts, according to Horowitz of the Conservative Review, take him right to massive big government running everything.
+And his instincts, according to Horowitz, the Conservative Review, take him right to massive big government running everything.

 And in this, we should all be worried.

-Everybody should be frightened, because Trump is not who he claims to be.
+Everybody should be frightened because Trump is not who he claims to be.

-An example, Anderson Cooper says to Trump, so in terms of federal government role, the federal government role, you're saying security, but you also say health care and education should be provided by the federal government.
+Anderson Cooper says to Trump, so in terms of federal government role, the federal government role, you're saying security, but you also say health care and education should be provided by the federal government.

 Trump.